NikitaSutulov/Methodologies-lab1/README.md

 where \n is a newline symbol.

-If you are using an OS of Windows family, the deafault newline symbol is CRLF (\r\n).
+If you are using an OS of Windows family, the default newline symbol is CRLF (\r\n).
 I took it into account and fixed this problem, so the program supports both LF (\n) and CRLF (\r\n) newline symbols.

 There are five example files for you to comfortably test the file mode in the examples folder.